 Integrity.
 The origin of integrity comes from the French word ‘integrite’ that means: innocence, purity.
 Integrity also comes from the Latin that means: wholeness, or completeness.
-There’s only one Leader that has been completely whole, pure (Follow link here), but integrity is the necessary ingredient for significant leadership in 2020 for three reasons.
+There’s only one Leader that has been completely whole, pure (Follow link here), but integrity is the necessary ingredient for significant leadership for three reasons.

 Integrity is the timeless, necessary ingredient for leadership.
 We all have heard the nickname “Honest Abe” regarding our sixteenth president Abraham Lincoln.
 Why did he receive that nickname?
 One story has it that when “he was a young store clerk, whenever he short changed a customer - even by a few pennies, he would close up the store and walk to find the customer to return the change”.
 Would you go to such great lengths to protect your integrity?
 Your staff will appreciate your willingness to place their interests over your own personal gain.

 Integrity is what people need most in a leader.
 Sure, you may be able to deliver a compelling vision statement that transforms a company’s trajectory - but if you are stealing profits as your company increases revenue, your dishonesty will eventually be made known to the public and your staff.
-Your integrity may never make a viral YouTube video or receive thousands of social media shares, but integrity is what is needed most in 2020.
+Your integrity may never make a viral YouTube video or receive thousands of social media shares, but integrity is what is needed most in leadership circles today.

 Integrity is what will sustain your leadership tomorrow.
 Integrity and competence work together.
 Take time to develop your leadership skills, build an amazing team around you, and even create an amazing team culture where your staff relishes their work experience.
 If you want to continue leading, develop your integrity by putting the needs of your staff and company above your own.